 15.1 All notices required to be given under this Agreement shall be given in writing in English and sent by courier, email or special delivery to the relevant addressee at its address set out below, or to such other address as may be notified from time to time under this Agreement, and all such notices shall be deemed to have been received three (3) days after the date of posting in the case of special delivery or dispatch in the case of courier:

-if to the Institution:
+if to the School:

-the address notified by the Institution
+the address notified by the School

 if to Kapow:

 Ground Floor, Peninsular House,